-This public use data set contains 9,102 home health records; of these records, 9,004 are associated with persons having a positive person-level weight (PERWT19F).
-It includes all records related to home health events for all household members who resided in eligible responding households and for whom at least one home health event was reported.
-Each record represents one household-reported home health event that occurred during calendar year 2019.
-Some persons may have been reported to have multiple events and thus will be represented in multiple records on the file.
-Other persons may have been reported to have no events and thus will have no records on this file.
+The 2019 Dental public use data set contains 28,270 dental event records; of these records, 27,886 are associated with persons having a positive person-level weight (PERWT19F).
+This file includes dental event (DV) records for all household members who resided in eligible responding households and reported at least one dental event.
+Each record represents one household-reported dental event that occurred during calendar year 2019.
+Dental visits known to have occurred before January 1, 2019 and after December 31, 2019 are not included on this file.
+Some household members may have multiple dental events and thus will be represented in multiple records on this file.
+Other household members may have had reported no dental events and thus will have no records on this file.
 These data were collected during the 2019 portion of Round 3, and Rounds 4 and 5 for Panel 23, as well as Rounds 1, 2, and the 2019 portion of Round 3 for Panel 24 of the MEPS HC.
-The persons represented on this file had to meet either (a) or (b):
+The persons represented on this file had to meet either (a) or (b) below:

 - a) Be classified as a key in-scope person who responded for his or her entire period of 2019 eligibility (i.e., persons with a positive 2019 full-year person-level weight (PERWT19F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT19F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
 That is, the person must have a positive full-year family-level weight (FAMWT19F > 0).
-Note that FAMIDYR and FAMWT19F are variables on the 2019 Full-Year Consolidated Data file.
+Note that FAMIDYR and FAMWT19F are variables on the 2019 Full Year Consolidated Data File.

-Persons with no home health events for 2019 are not included on this event-level Home Health file but are represented on the person-level 2019 Full-Year Population Characteristics file.
+Persons with no dental events for 2019 are not included on this event-level DV file but are represented on the person-level 2019 Full Year Population Characteristics file.